Mongol invasion of the Khwarazmian Empire: Aftermath

-The war with Khwarezmia also brought up the important question of succession.
-Genghis was not young when the war began, and he had four sons, all of whom were fierce warriors and each of them had their own loyal group of followers.
-Their sibling rivalry almost came to a head during the siege of Urgench, and Genghis was forced to rely on his third son, Ögedei, who ended the battle.
-Following the destruction of Urgench, Genghis officially selected Ögedei to be his successor, and he also ruled that future Khans would be the direct descendants of previous rulers.
-Despite Genghis's establishment of this practice, the four sons would eventually come to blows, and those blows revealed the instability of the Khanate that Genghis had created.
+The war with Khwarazmia also brought up the important question of succession.
+Genghis Khan was not young when the war began, and he had four sons, all of whom were fierce warriors and each of them had his own loyal group of followers.
+Their sibling rivalry almost came to a head during the Siege of Gurganj and Genghis was forced to rely on his third son, Ögedei, who ended the battle.
+Following the destruction of Gurganj, Genghis officially selected Ögedei to be his successor, and he also ruled that future khans would be the direct descendants of previous rulers.
+Despite Genghis's establishment of this practice, the four sons would eventually come to blows, and those blows revealed the instability of the khanate that Genghis had created.

 Jochi never forgave his father, and he essentially withdrew from future Mongol wars, he moved to the north, and he refused to come to his father when he was ordered to.
-Indeed, at the time of his death, the Khan was contemplating a march on his rebellious son.
-The bitterness that resulted from this event was transmitted to Jochi's sons, especially Batu and Berke Khan (of the Golden Horde), who would conquer Kievan Rus.
-When the Mamluks of Egypt managed to inflict one of history's most significant defeats on the Mongols at the Battle of Ain Jalut in 1260, Hulagu Khan, one of Genghis Khan's grandsons by his son Tolui, who had sacked Baghdad in 1258, was unable to avenge that defeat when Berke Khan, his cousin, (who had converted to Islam) attacked him in the Transcaucasus in order to aid the cause of Islam, and Mongol battled Mongol for the first time.
-The seeds of that battle began in the conflict with Khwarezmia when their fathers struggled for supremacy.
+Indeed, at the time of his death, Genghis Khan was contemplating a march on his rebellious son.
+The bitterness that resulted from this event was transmitted to Jochi's sons, especially Batu and Berke (of the Golden Horde), who would conquer Kievan Rus'.
+When the Mamluks of Egypt managed to inflict one of history's most significant defeats on the Mongols at the Battle of Ain Jalut in 1260, Hulagu Khan, one of Genghis Khan's grandsons by his son Tolui, who had sacked Baghdad in 1258, was unable to avenge that defeat when Berke Khan, his cousin (who had converted to Islam), attacked him in the Transcaucasus in order to aid the cause of Islam, and Mongol battled Mongol for the first time.
+The seeds of that battle began in the conflict with Khwarazmia when their fathers struggled for supremacy.